lrshsl/kwiss_cli/README.md

 # kwiss\_cli

-_This project is not to be taken serious_!
+_This project is not to be taken serious_.
 I made it for myself, mainly to learn kivy && other tools.
 I added download instructions for a friend.
 *Use on own risk*